dogweather/asset_ram/README.md

 Caching ["/website/app/views/application/_favicon.haml", 8]
 ```

 It outputs this when the asset link is generated.
-It shows the full cache key
+It shows the full cache key (filename
+and line number)
 so we can see what it's caching.
 This is the line of code that, without AssetRam,
 would be exectued on every request.